CSaratakij/MainBlog/content/projects/Doppelganger.md

 Every instance that need to restore its state from this save will begin to initialize itself after the scene finish loading.

+One thing that I wish I do early is to make the save to disk asynchronously.

+It's one of those thing that I remind myself to fix as soon as possible, but in the end it still not fix.

+It's kinda like a joke where someone implement stuff temporary but end up survive to the production some how.
+(Which is not the good thing)

 #### Door & Switch
 This is really simple to implement. \